Building Company Value

-Most importantly, we invest in learning both the businesses we represent and the characteristics of the owners of those businesses.
-That enables us to add value in two critical areas.
-One is to act as an outsourced general counsel to help owners analyze potential legal services investments to address either problems or opportunities, recognizing that there are many other calls on those company resources and we both succeed over the long haul if those resources are invested prudently.
+Most importantly, we invest in learning the businesses we represent and the characteristics of the owners of those businesses.
+This investment adds value in two critical areas.
+One is to act as an outsourced general counsel to help owners analyze potential legal services investments to address either operational challenges or opportunities, recognizing that there are many other calls on those company resources and we both succeed over the long haul if those resources are invested prudently.
 The second is to serve as a “sounding board”, and resource for information about potentially applicable experiences of other businesses, for owners who often don’t have deep executive benches.
 Our Owner-Managed Businesses practice is firmly grounded in the importance we attach to developing long-term relationships.
 Learn more about how we approach our role in these relationships.

-We integrate attorneys from other practice areas into the Owner-Managed Businesses practice in an effort to deliver maximum familiarity with the needs of each client regardless of the type of business issue being addressed.
-For more information about our multi-disciplinary approach, link to OMB Service Model.
+Attorneys from all of Lindquist practice areas constitute the Owner-Managed Businesses practice so as to deliver maximum familiarity with the needs of each client, regardless of the type of business issue being addressed.
+For more information about our multi-disciplinary approach, check out our OMB Service Model or OMB Service Coordinators.